Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Take a closer look at the hidden worlds around us!
 Each day, campers will explore a new level of magnification using different types of microscopes to reveal the tiny details that make up our natural world.
 From hand lenses to dissecting scopes to high-powered compound microscopes, we’ll journey deeper and deeper into the micro world taking micro hikes around the park to collect fascinating samples along the way.
 Campers will even have the chance to view their own cells up close.
 Inspired by these incredible discoveries, we’ll create artwork that celebrates light, color and the often unseen patterns of nature.
 For a full day of adventure, combine with Nature's Protectors Camp in the afternoon.
 Includes a monitored lunch hour between camp sessions.

-My Child & Me: Owl Birthday Party
+My Child & Me: Picnic Blanket Program—Dragonflies

 My Preschooler & Me: Acorn Club